Clothing & Equipment

 There are many less expensive versions, including plastic-style trunks now on the market that will work for one or two summers.

 Shipping To Camp: Baggage should be tagged with the camper’s name to the High Rocks address (c/o Camp High Rocks, 1234 High Rocks Road, Brevard, NC 28712).
 The United Parcel Service delivers to camp.
 We are more than happy to receive your son’s trunk early by UPS and have it in his cabin when he arrives.
+Camp will NOT save boxes for returning shippment.

 Shipping From Camp: If you plan on having your son’s trunk shipped home, please contact the UPS store in Brevard for details and payment.
 You will have the opportunity on opening day to let us know if you decide to ship a trunk and/or duffel home.
 We will deliver your trunk and/or duffel to the UPS Store in Brevard on closing day for shipment.
+Camp will NOT except pre-paid shipping labels.

 The UPS Store | Brevard